clemsciences/lidar-gobgob/README.md

 # LiDAR
-Code of data treatment of the Hermes-LiDAR project.
+Code of data treatment for the 2019 France robotics cup.

 # Installation